Woman’s Biggest Husband Is The Moon

 “Don’t look at me.
 I’m not local.
 I’d be wasting parliamentary time.”
 “She’s retired.”

-Nunnery, who is not only a Highgate resident but has a therapy practice in the constituency, scrutinises his glass, watching his eyes narrow in the reflection.
+Nunnery, a Highgate resident with a therapy practice in the constituency, scrutinises his glass.
 “Colin’s right, this is an opportunity.”

 “Show her pictures of boys being circumcised.”
 “She’s eating.”
 “Patriarchy shouldn’t put anyone off their food.”
 “If it puts her off she’s antisemitic.”
 “Anti-American.”
 “She’s Islamophobic.”
 “We need a photograph of that.
 That would get in the paper.”
 “I’m sorry but I don’t tend to carry pictures of boys being circumcised around with me.”
 “I could draw it.”
 Umoja offers.
 “Have him shouting ‘If I was a girl my pain would be real’”.
 “Just hand it to her.”